-Most gas grill burners cannot get as hot as a charcoal grill to create that flavorful seared in crust we all desire.
-That’s why many are coming with a built-in searing area that quickly reaches extremely high heats for that perfect caramelized sear.
+Most gas grill burners cannot get as hot as a charcoal grill to create that flavorful seared-in crust we all desire.
+That’s why many are coming with a built-in searing area that quickly reaches extremely high heat for that perfect caramelized sear.

-Gas grills need some kind of barrier between the flames and the food or there would be constant flair ups.
-The two types of barriers listed above are becoming more and more high tech by the year.
+Gas grills need some kind of barrier between the flames and the food or there would be constant flair-ups The two types of barriers listed above are becoming more and more high-tech by the year.
 Many are now designed to catch and instantly vaporize the drippings of your food.
-The smoke and sizzle are then infused right back into the food for intense grilled flavor.
+The smoke and sizzle are then infused right back into the food for an intense grilled flavor.

 Turn the burners under that tray on high heat and wait for the charcoal to ignite evenly.
 Turn the burner off and close the lid until the grill gets up to the desired cooking temperature.
 Now you are cooking with charcoal.

 Smoker tubes are built in accessories that you fill with wood chips for adding more layers of flavor to your BBQ.